sjgallagher2/PyWORDS/README.md

 The original Whitaker's WORDS program is available online in several places, including University of Notre Dame ([here](http://archives.nd.edu/words.html)), and mk270's Github repository ([repo](https://github.com/mk270/whitakers-words), [website](https://mk270.github.io/whitakers-words/)).
 This program also borrows (minimally) from other Python ports of WORDS, such as this ArchimedesDigital [open_words program](https://github.com/ArchimedesDigital/open_words), and this repository called [whitakers_words](https://github.com/blagae/whitakers_words) from blagae.

 To learn more about the original WORDS program, I highly recommend reading Whitaker's own original description, available using [the Wayback Machine here](https://web.archive.org/web/20111105213921/http://users.erols.com/whitaker/wordsdoc.htm).

+### Contributing

+Interested in contributing?
+Things are moving fast at the moment, I'm making large changes I try to bring the project into better working order.
+Check the developer's documentation under `docs/`, and the source, which is commented a fair bit.
+Please reach out and keep me informed if you plan to work on PyWORDS, so we can coordinate changes.
+I'm not a full time programmer, so my methods are very hacky.

 ### Status

 The dictionary no longer distinguishes U and V, or I and J, so "adiuvat", "adjuvat", and "adjvvat" will all return the same results.
-I'm in the processing of switching the data files from `DICTLINE.GEN` and `INFLECTS.LAT` to a sqlite database (stored as a file installed with the package).
-This database can be queried manually, but it's slow; its purpose is to provide a more uniform entry system with checks and the possibility of graphical inputs, and to dump its contents into Python objects when the `lookup` module is loaded.
+I had toyed with the idea of using a SQLite database, but opted for a text file format (tab separated value, `.tsv`) instead, which I generate from a database I keep outside the repository.
+A lot of refactoring has gone on, so if you're using PyWORDS and haven't pulled the more recent updates, I'd really suggest it.

 Whitaker's original program had a large number of 'tricks' which would be great to add, and not too difficult.
 Mostly it's a matter of checking of checking for letter swaps, trying suffixes and prefixes then removing or adding them, and so on.

 It is often useful when looking up adjectives to remove substantive forms (noun forms of adjectives) which can add 2-3 entries.
 For this, the MatchFilter class implements a method `remove_substantives()` which will (rather aggressively) seek out any nouns with identical stems to adjectives, and remove them from the matched words list.
 Use with care.

-Some parts of speech (numeral, preposition, PACK, TACKON, the latter two being used only internally by Whitaker's original WORDS program) are not completely implemented in some places.
+Some parts of speech (preposition, PACK, TACKON, the latter two being used only internally by Whitaker's original WORDS program) might not be completely implemented in some places.
 The original program's UNIQUES is not used yet.
 The English-to-Latin translation facility is not yet implemented, but I might reconsider this in the future.

 ### Future Work